jennybc/lotr-tidy/README.md

 Learner-facing dependencies:

-  * files in the `tidy-data` sub-directory of the Data Carpentry `data` directory
+  * files in the `data` directory
   * `tidyr` package (only true dependency)
   * `ggplot2` is used for illustration but is not mission critical
   * `dplyr` and `reshape2` are used in the bonus content

 Instructor dependencies:

   * `curl` if you execute the code to grab the Lord of the Rings data used in examples from GitHub.
-Note that the files are also included in the `datacarpentry/data/tidy-data` directory, so data download is avoidable.
+Note that the files are also included in the `data` directory, so data download is avoidable.
   * `rmarkdown`, `knitr`, and `xtable` if you want to compile the `Rmd` to `md` and `html`

 Possible to do's